 To enable us to prune symmetric states, we maintain a value exclusion set for each level of the search tree.
-Each time that we find a solution of the required consistency α , we update these exclusion sets with values ${\alpha}$ symmetric to the relevant value from that solution.
+Each time that we find a solution of the required consistency $\alpha$ , we update these exclusion sets with values ${\alpha}$ symmetric to the relevant value from that solution.
 To ensure that symmetries act locally, we empty value exclusion sets for subsequent levels of the search tree each time we backtrack to a choice point.

 This approach does not improve on the effort required to find one solution to a soft CSP.
 However, in soft CSPs our goal is usually to find the best solution(s).
-Therefore, if we find a solution with a high level of consistency, we do not need to search for states which are symmetrical to this solution, significantly reducing search effort.
+Therefore, if we find one solution of a high level of consistency we do not need to search for states which are symmetrical to this solution, significantly reducing search effort.
 Furthermore, we also reduce the effort involved in finding all solutions to a soft CSP.

 The set of symmetrical values used for this algorithm is pre-computed by following an approach similar to that outlined above for computing the results in Table 2.
 In this case, we evaluate the threshold symmetry for all solutions definition for all $(v, a, b, \phi, \bar{\alpha})$ combinations possible in the relevant instance of the soft queens problem.
 We then store each (v, a, b) triple which is found to be ${\alpha}$ symmetric, thus avoiding the significant overhead of searching through a large set of mappings each time we wish to add to our value exclusion sets.
-Since we lack an efficient way to identify useful non-geometric mappings, we see this approach as a reasonable compromise between the added search efficiency gained by utilizing ${\alpha}$ symmetries and the off-line overhead of computing them.

-The set of solutions produced by this algorithm can be seen as a representative subset of all possible solutions of the required consistency, which is a useful method of producing diverse solutions to a loosely constrained problem.
+With the current lack of an efficient means of identifying useful non-geometric mappings, we see this approach as a reasonable compromise between the added search efficiency gained by utilizing ${\alpha}$ symmetries and the off-line overhead of computing these symmetries.
+The set of the solutions produced by this algorithm can be seen as a representative subset of all possible solutions of the required consistency, which is a useful method of producing diverse solutions to a loosely constrained problem.